Skip to main content

 Head, Farming Systems Research, NIAB

-Elizabeth is a researcher and sharer of soils knowledge with growers – and hence is often found in a hole in the ground.
+Elizabeth is a researcher and sharer of soils knowledge with growers.
 She is currently Head of Farming Systems Research at NIAB and leads the cross-sector levy-funded Soil Biology & Soil Health Partnership (AHDB/BBRO; 2017-2021).
 This Partnership is working with and for the agricultural industry to develop practical tools for soil health assessment and supporting information for farmers to use to develop site-specific soil management approaches.

 Dr Kevin Austin (Observer status)